cdktf/cdktf-provider-snowflake/docs/grantOwnership.go.md

 - *Type:* *string

 The fully qualified name of the database.
+For more information about this resource, see [docs](./database).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/grant_ownership#in_database GrantOwnership#in_database}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/grant_ownership#in_database GrantOwnership#in_database}

 ---